bevyengine/bevy-website/content/learn/book/rendering/3d/shapes_and_meshes/_index.md

 +++
 title = "Shapes and meshes"
-weight = 6
+weight = 2
 sort_by = "weight"
 template = "book-section.html"
 page_template = "book-section.html"
 +++

-When working with 3d scenes the first thing you will need are basic shapes.
+Once you have a camera, the next thing you are probably going to want is to render some basic shapes on the screen.

+## Built-in shapes

-Currently bevy has these builtin shapes:
+Currently bevy has these built-in shapes:

 <!-- TODO: Maybe add a screenshot of a 3d scene with all shapes? -->